 - Slouching rude in most Northern European areas.

 - Sitting with legs crossed-offensive in Ghana, Turkey.

 - Showing soles of feet-offensive in Thailand, Saudi Arabia.

 - Appearance and dress: External appearances also play a vital role to communicate others.
-Our clothes an dresses provide a good visual signal to our interest, age, personality, taste and sex.
+Our clothes dress provide a good visual signal to our interest, age, personality, taste, and sex.
 Our choice of color, clothing, hairstyles and other factors affecting appearance are also considered a means of nonverbal can evoke different moods.
 Consider differing cultural standards on what is attractive in dress and on what constitutes modesty.
 For example, seeing the dress of army officers, we can easily determine the job status.

 - USA-Handshake is common (even for strangers), hugs and kisses for those of opposite gender or of family (usually) on an increasingly more intimate basis.

 - Islamic and Hindu- Typically don’t touch with the left hand.
 Left hand is for toilet functions.

 - Islamic cultures generally don’t approve of any touching to opposite genders (even handshakes).
 But consider such touching (including hand holding, hugs) between same sexes to be appropriate.

 - Silence: Silence is another form of non-verbal communication which expresses the positive or negative meanings of particular messages.
 In a classroom, silence indicates that students are listening carefully and attentively.

 People often refer to their need for “personal space”, which are also important types of nonverbal communication.
 The physical distance between you and others signals your level of intimacy and comfort.
 If someone you don’t know stand too close or touches too often, you will probably begin to feel uncomfortable.